Seven Keys to Unlock Your Brain Power this Spring

 The daily morning ayurvedic self-massage (abhyanga) is excellent for both mind and body.
 It is a cleansing, toning, rejuvenating experience that can charge you up to meet a full day head-on.

 Get adequate, quality sleep

 The Council of Maharishi Ayurveda Physicians advises a daily warm oil full-body massage to increase stamina during the day and promote quality sleep at night.
-Cutting down on stimulants such as caffeine, alcohol and nicotine; making work-related materials taboo in the bedroom and winding down the evening with calming activities, instead of stimulating ones, to help prepare the mind for restful sleep; are key to getting your zzzs.
-Aromatherapy can also help - try a blend of lavender, chamomile, jasmine and sweet orange, or just plain lavender.
-The Slumber Time herbal tea and aroma can help you ease into restful sleep.
+Cutting down on stimulants such as caffeine, alcohol and nicotine; making work-related materials taboo in the bedroom; and winding down the evening with calming activities instead of stimulating ones, to help prepare the mind for restful sleep, are key to getting your zzzs.
+Aromatherapy can also help — try a blend of lavender, chamomile, jasmine and sweet orange, or just plain lavender.
+The Slumber Time Herbal Tea and Slumber Time Aroma can help you ease into restful sleep.